galaxyproject/galaxy-hub/src/develop/index.md

 ## Code Practices

-* [Best Practices](/src/develop/best-practices/index.md) - Best practices used in Galaxy software development.
+* [Contributing](https://github.com/galaxyproject/galaxy/blob/dev/CONTRIBUTING.md) - Describes how to contribute to the core galaxy project.
 * [CSS Practices](/src/develop/css/index.md) - How we generate and manage stylesheets.

 ## Graphics